lhayhurst/legacybot/TUTORIAL.md

 ## Starting a Family

 The `.family` is how you check your and other player's families, but before you do that you have to create a family first.
-Run the `.new-family --help` command first.
+Run the `.new-family -help` command first.

 ![new-family-help](assets/screenshots/new-family-help.png)

 Let's  create a family using the suggested example by running the command `.nf p=tyrant n="The Citadel"`

-And you should see something like this -- ah, LegacyBot, babbling in the native tongue of long-dead programmers!
+And you should see something like this - ah, LegacyBot, babbling in the native tongue of long-dead programmers!

 ![new-family](assets/screenshots/new-family.png)